Second moment of the light-cone Siegel transform and applications: Random forms on the light cone

 \section{Random forms on the light cone}

 In this section we prove \thmref{thm:linearformintro} and \thmref{thm:valuedisquadform} by applying \thmref{t:GenericFunctions} in the previous section.
-In fact for \thmref{thm:valuedisquadform}, we will prove a more general theorem concerning the value distribution of a certain family of homogeneous functions and \thmref{thm:valuedisquadform} is a special case of this theorem when the degree is $2$; see \thmref{thm:homogen} below.
+In fact for quadratic forms, we will prove a more general theorem concerning the value distribution of a certain family of homogeneous functions and \thmref{thm:valuedisquadform} is a special case of this theorem when the degree is $2$; see \thmref{thm:homogen} below.